The Wisest Counsel You Can Hear

 Amazing things.
 His name is Wonderful.

 Now in the book of Judges, we have what I believe is a pre-incarnate Old Testament appearance of Wonderful, the Wonderful Counselor, the Messiah, Christ, God Himself in the form of an angel who appeared to a man named Manoah.
 You may remember that Manoah was the father of Samson.
-The angel came to Manoah to tell him he was going to have a son, who was Samson, and Manoah said, "What is your name that we may honor you?"
-And the angel said to him, Judges 13: 17, "Why do you ask my name, seeing it is wonderful?"
+The angel came to Manoah to tell him he was going to have a son, who was Samson, and Manoah said, "What is your name so that when your words come true, we may honor you?"
+And the angel said to him, Judges 13:17, "Why do you ask my name, seeing it is wonderful?"

 When we use the word Wonderful as a name of God, we’re saying He is no commonplace God, and He’s not just unusual.
 He is wonderful.
 He is awesome.